 Speak to one of our private GPs

-At Benenden Hospital, we offer a range of private blood tests including a Prostate-specific Antigen (PSA) test as part of our GP Service.
+At Benenden Hospital, we offer a PSA test as part of our Private GP Service.
 Your blood test will be carried out in one of our relaxing Outpatient rooms in a quiet and discreet environment.
+Book your Private GP appointment using our online booking tool, by calling our Private Patient team on 01580 363158 or by completing our online enquiry form.